Azure-Samples/kubernetes-offer-samples/samples/datatype-sample/README.md

 ## How helm chart values are passed in through ARM template

-In helm, there are 2 different ways to override array inside values.yaml
+In helm, there are 2 different ways to override array inside values.yaml.
+Only the second way specified below can be used in Kubernetes Marketplace Offer.
 - --set resourcesLimit.cpuLimit='{1,1.5}'
 - --set resourcesLimit.cpuLimit[0]=1 --set resourcesLimit.cpuLimit[1]=1.5